 - Fill your bottles with spices, add the labels and you have finished your DIY wood and brass spice rack!

-Is there an easier way to build this and still have it look built in?
+Is there an easy way to build this and still have it look built in?

 I would say that framing the edges with a bit of trim would have been a lot easier than trying to make a perfect opening cut in the MDF and would still look pretty good.
 You could even make it look more decorative by choosing something sort of fancy to trim it out.